Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 > ## Custom `grep` control
 >
-> We introduced the `-v` option in [the previous episode](https://cloud-span.github.io/genomics03-using-the-command-line/03-redirection/index.html), now we
+> We introduced the `-v` option in [Prenomics](https://cloud-span.github.io/prenomics02-command-line/03-redirection/index.html), now we
 > are using `-h` to "Suppress the prefixing of file names on output" according to the documentation shown by `man grep`.
 >
 {: .callout}